raul23/equifax-data-breach/README.rst

-  addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding your tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonimity of the hackers (emphasis mine):
+  addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding your tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the hackers (emphasis mine):

     1. The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two China-based IP addresses that